Event Briefing 2018

 Walk/Run along the road for approx 1-km, where will turn right onto the mountain path towards Corran hill.
 This point will be marshalled.
 You will then proceed up the mountain path until you reach the T-junction (also marshalled).
 The underfoot terrain is mainly flat but rocky.
 Wear good quality runners or trail shoes.
 Turn left at the T-junction and continue for another 500m.
 When you reach another marshal, at this point you will leave the marked path and begin the short climb to the cairn on Currane Hill (approx elevation 400m).
 Follow the flags up the hill.
 The terrain is unmarked brush and heather so please exercise caution.
 If you experience difficulty, please use your whistle to notify a marshal and wait for assistance.

-Once you reach the marshal at the top of the hill, your time will be recorded and you should then proceed to descend.
+Once you reach the marshal at the top of the hill, your number will be recorded and you should then proceed to descend.
 You will follow the flags back to the marked path and return to the finish line at the Church car park by the same route you have come.
 Care should be taken on the descend, especially if conditions are wet.

 Note – please give way to competitors descending the hill and track.